rdavdin/notes/java-web/readme.md

 ## Become a Java Web Developer

-Notes are mainly from the course [Java Web Developer Nanodegree](https://www.udacity.com/course/java-developer-nanodegree--nd035) on the **Udacity** platform and a minor part from articles I read while learning the course.
+These notes are mainly from the course [Java Web Developer Nanodegree](https://www.udacity.com/course/java-developer-nanodegree--nd035) on the **Udacity** platform and a minor part from articles I read while learning the course.

 1. [Spring in Visual Studio Code](./Spring-in-VSCode.md)
 2. [Java EE Overview](./JavaEE8.md)